 STAPS in France

-STAPS (Sciences et Techniques des Activités Physiques et Sportives) was established as a university discipline in 1974.
-Originally focused on training physical education and sports teachers, STAPS has since diversified its range of courses.
+The Science and Technology of Physical and Sports Activities was established as a university discipline in 1974.
+Originally focused on training physical education and sports teachers, STAPS has since greatly diversified its range of courses.

-There are currently 50 STAPS-related university structures throughout France.
-Some are fully-fledged UFRs, while others are STAPS departments within larger UFRs.
-Names may also vary from one university to another: UFR STAPS, UFR APS, Faculté des Sciences du Sport, etc.
+There are currently 50 university structures affiliated with STAPS, spread across the country.
+Some are fully-fledged university departments, while others are STAPS departments within larger university departments.
+The names may also vary from one university to another, such as UFR STAPS, UFR APS, Faculty of Sports Sciences, etc.

-C3D is also in charge of relations with the discipline's many partners, at ministerial level, in the sports sector and in the health sector.
+The C3D is also responsible for relations with the discipline's many partners, at the ministerial level, in the sports sector, and in the health sector.

-The C3D website provides a wealth of information on the Conference's activities and on the various UFR STAPS in France.
+The C3D website provides a wealth of information on the activities of this conference and on the various STAPS departments in France.

 ANESTAPS

-STAPS also has a national student association, ANESTAPS (Association Nationale des Etudiants en STAPS).
-TheANESTAPS website also offers a wealth of information and analysis on STAPS studies and career opportunities.
+STAPS students also have a national student association, ANESTAPS (Association Nationale des Etudiants en STAPS).
+TheANESTAPS website alsooffers a wealth of information and analysis on STAPS studies and career opportunities.